 Secondary Immune Response

 Some B cells can also change into a memory cell when exposed to an antigen for the first time.
 These cells will proliferate and live in the the body for a long time and can rapidly produce antibodies once it sees an antigen a second time.
 These memory cells circulating through the body permit someone to be immune to a disease, even if it occurs again many years later.
 The predominant antibody produced during a secondary immune response is immunoglobulin G (IgG).

 The mechanism of the IgM production is such that the IgM molecule does not contain the highly specific binding sites of the IgG molecule.
-This permits IgM to be produced rapidly by the B cells during a primary immune response, while the IgG molecules take days to produce in quantity.
-The structure of the IgM molecule permits it to form a complex of five molecules, called a "pentamer."
-The pentamer is able to bind to many antigens simultaneously and can rapidly clear antigens from the bloodstream during the initial stages of an infection.
+This permits the B cells to produce IgM rapidly during a primary immune response, while the IgG molecules take days to produce in quantity.
+The structure of the IgM molecule permits it to form a complex of five molecules, called a “pentamer."
+The pentamer informs the IgM function; the antibody is able to bind to many antigens simultaneously and can quickly clear antigens from the bloodstream during the initial stages of an infection.

 When an antigen is introduced into the body for the first time, large quantities of IgM are produced, while the B cells are producing the highly specific IgG more slowly.
 Once IgG is produced in quantity, the IgG takes on a greater role in the removal of antigens from the body, due to its ability to bind to the antigen molecules more tightly.
 Through the course of an infection, a rapid spike of circulating IgM can be seen in the bloodstream, followed by a decrease of IgM as the amount of IgG increases.
 Medical personnel can identify the course and duration of an infection by measuring the ratio of IgM to IgG in the bloodstream.
 A ratio high in IgM indicates that an infection is in its early stages, while a ratio high in IgG indicates that the infection is in its later stage.